-To accommodate the demands for reliable warehouse space created by this rapid expansion, in 1999, the Group purchased a 5.3-hectare property with office block and state-of-the-art warehouse facilities, located in Frenchs Forest.
+To accommodate the demands for reliable warehouse space created by this rapid expansion, in 1999, the Group moved to a 5.3-hectare property with office block and state-of-the-art warehouse facilities, located in Frenchs Forest, Sydney.
 With an impressive new home base, the Group was able to maximise efficiencies across all sections of the business, from customer service, warehousing, and dispatch as well as planning, marketing and corporate affairs – all based in a modern Head Office.

 The focus on online sales and direct marketing of the Group’s mobile phone business proved so successful that in 1999, Mobile Innovations was publicly listed on the Australian Stock Exchange, then shortly after was acquired by Seven West Media.

-By the end of the decade, the Group was ready to explore fresh business opportunities in the direct marketing retail space.
-In 2010, this confidence lead to the purchase of TVSN.
+As the decade progressed, the Group was ready to explore fresh business opportunities in the direct marketing retail space.
+In 2004, this confidence lead to the purchase of TVSN.
 This comprised a new and different selling proposition and gave fresh impetus to the Group’s expansion, allowing it to position itself as a leader in the direct marketing industry, both in Australia and New Zealand.